dflydev/dflydev-github-gist-twig-bundle/README.md

 Usage
 -----

-Add the following to `composer.json` for the Sculpin site:
+Add the following to `composer.json`:

 ```json
 {